laurakond/Once-Upon-a-Time/TESTING.md

 ## Bugs

-The below mentioned bugs occured early in the development stage before refactoring was done.
+**To Note**: The below mentioned bugs occured early in the development stage before refactoring was done.
 Therefore, some of the function names and provided images do not correspond to the final code.

 ### Fixed bugs

 **Input validation**
-- When working on user input data validation, I had to include an additional if-clause for the gender data in order to validate specific words that the user required to enter.
+- When working on the user input data validation, I had to include an additional if-clause for the gender data input in order to validate specific words that the user required to enter.
-    - To make it work, I had to change "or" to "and" statement, otherwise the code was continuously looping regardless if the correct input was provided.
+    - I had to change "or" to "and" statement, otherwise the code was looping continuously, regardless if the correct input was provided or not.

 - Function def game_text_generator(data), was throwing a result "None" when the following code was used: